Skip to main content

 The law limits what HOAs can prohibit, not what they can regulate.
 Keeping your landscaping maintained and intentional-looking is the most effective way to avoid friction under any HOA regime.

-Official source: Arizona Revised Statutes §33-1261 / §33-1817 text.
+Official source: Arizona Revised Statutes §33-1819 text (opens in new tab).
 This page is educational context, not legal advice.
 For enforcement questions, consult a Arizona HOA attorney.

 Frequently Asked Questions